American Pitbull Terrier Training Tips

 • Every time Reward Good Behavior – If you dog is behaving correctly, be sure to let him know.
 Even if you didn’t tell him to be good.
 You don’t have to save rewards for training sessions.

-Exercise 1 – Look At Me
+Pit Bull Training – Exercise 1 – Look At Me

 This is the simplest and probably the most crucial exercise.
-I recommend that you practice this exercise to start with since it helps gain your dog’s attention, which is crucial for proper training.
+I recommend that you practice this exercise to start with since it helps gain your dog’s attention, which is crucial for proper pit bull training.

 To execute this exercise: